 - Use the rich text editor to write and format your response.
 If you are planning a longer response, consider drafting your post in a word processor, like Microsoft Word, and returning to Courses when you are ready to post.

-1. Click "Gradebook" in the left tool menu.
-Note: If you do not see the Gradebook, then reach out to your Professor.
+1. Select the Gradebook tool in the left tool menu.
+Note: If you do not see the Gradebook, then reach out

 2. There are six areas you should be aware of:

 - (A) Course Grade - This is a "running total" of your grade.
 Some professors may wait until the end of the term to display this information, so you may see "Not yet available."